yanxch/angular-kawaii/projects/angular-kawaii/README.md

 # Contribute

-Contribution are more than welcome.
+Contributions are more than welcome.
 You can take an existing component from the react-kawaii project and port it to Angular.
 It is basically a copy & paste, with some exceptions:
 * We need to add a svg prefix so that the Angular compiler knows that we'r rendering a SVG.
 So `<g ...></g>` turns into `<svg:g ..></svg:g>`.
 * We need to tell Angular that we are using attribute bindings instead of the default property binding.
 So `<svg:g [d]="paths" ...>`